prajwal-svm/SupplyStream/README.md

    npm start
    ```

-7. Open your browser and visit `http://localhost:3000` to access the SupplyStream application.
+7. Open any browser and visit `http://localhost:3000` to access the SupplyStream application.

 ## Running Tests